Quick Verdict

 Cons

-• FSX Pro app has a learning curve
+• FSX Pro app has a learning curve for new users

-• Heavier than portable units (5 lbs)
+• Heavier than portable units at approximately 5 lbs

 Specifications